Looking for steel drums for sale? Been there, done that. And I might be there soon again.

-Double second steel drum
+The double second steel drum

 Guitar steel drum

-Guitar steel drum is usually used to provide the harmony, but can also be used for counter melody.
-Guitar steel drum have a deeper and mellow sound due to its longer skirt.
+The guitar steel drum is usually used to provide the harmony, but can also be used for the counter-melody.

 Bass Steel drum

 Because they are big, hard to transport and take a lot of space, many steel drum bands will opt for an electric bass guitar instead.

-Where to find steel drums for sale?
+3. Where to find steel drums for sale?

-Finding used steel drums for sale
+4. Finding used steel drums for sale

-Or maybe you are just looking to buy your first one and you don’t want to spend too much before you finally commit playing it.
+Or maybe you are just looking to buy your first one and you don’t want to spend too much before you finally commit to playing it.